-Steven E. Frankel is counsel to the Litigation Practice Group and has broad experience in all phases of dispute resolution and commercial litigation and has represented corporations, hedge funds, partnerships and individuals as plaintiffs and defendants in both federal and state courts in a wide variety of matters.
-Steve’s experience includes cases involving claims for breach of contract, fraud, trademark infringement, partnership disputes, breach of fiduciary duties, and labor and employment-related disputes.
+Steven E. Frankel is Counsel to the firm’s Litigation, Crisis Management, Investigations & Constitutional Law and Social Media, Software & Privacy Practice Groups.
+Steve has a broad experience in all phases of dispute resolution and commercial litigation and has represented corporations, hedge funds, partnerships and individuals as plaintiffs and defendants in both federal and state courts in a wide variety of matters.
+Steve’s experience includes cases involving claims for breach of contract, fraud, trademark infringement, partnership disputes, breach of fiduciary duties and labor and employment-related disputes.

 Steve started his career at Simpson Thacher & Bartlett LLP where he co-authored with Jonathan K. Youngwood a chapter titled “Due Diligence as a Litigation Defense” in the Practicing Law Institute’s handbook: Conducting Due Diligence 2006 and subsequently practiced at Friedman Kaplan Seiler & Adelman LLP and Westerman Ball Ederer Miller Zucker & Sharfstein, LLP.